gedre/warningsng-exporter-for-matlab/README.md

 The [Jenkins Warnings Next Generation Plugin](https://github.com/jenkinsci/warnings-ng-plugin) collects compiler warnings or issues of static analysis tools and visualizes the results.

-The **WarningsNG Exporter for MATLAB** is a MATLAB&reg; toolbox and provides a converter for diagnostic data that is accessible in the MATLAB language.
-It outputs the native WarningsNG XML format read by the Jenkins WarningsNG plugin.
-The converter is intended for Jenkins CI jobs that call MATLAB as part of an automatization pipeline, e.g. with the help of the [Jenkins MATLAB Plugin](https://github.com/mathworks/jenkins-matlab-plugin).
+The **WarningsNG Exporter for MATLAB** is a MATLAB&reg; toolbox and provides a converter for diagnostic messages into the native WarningsNG XML format that can be read by the Jenkins WarningsNG plugin.
+The converter is intended to be used from within MATLAB scripts that are called as part of a Jenkins CI jobs, e.g. with the help of the [Jenkins MATLAB Plugin](https://github.com/mathworks/jenkins-matlab-plugin).

-MATLAB and Simulink&reg; provide own methods to display and manage warnings, errors and other diagnostic information.
+MATLAB and Simulink&reg; provide own methods to display and manage warnings, errors and other diagnostic messages.
-Currently, the exporter supports the conversion of these kind of data into the WarningsNG data format:
+Currently, the exporter supports the conversion of the following data:
 * Thrown exceptions from MATLAB code (`MException` and `MSLException` objects)
 * Output of Simulink simulation runs (`Simulink.SimulationOutput` and `Simulink.SimulationMetadata` objects)
 * dSPACE TargetLink&reg; code generator diagnostics message structures
 * `checkcode` linter messages

-Besides this conversion methods, generic warning issues may be be created by setting issue properties directly.
+In addition, generic warning issues can be created by setting individual issue properties directly.

 ## Requirements